Generic Name: rifampin (rif-AM-pin)

 Brand Name: Rifadin

-Rifampin capsules is a rifamycin antibiotic.
+Rifampin capsules are a rifamycin antibiotic.
 It works by killing or stopping the growth of sensitive bacteria.

 Do NOT use rifampin capsules if: